-During the years ended December 31, 2018, 2019 and 2020 the Group did not receive penalties related to non-compliance with laws and regulations in the social and economic field.
+During the years ended December 31, 2019, 2020 and 2021 the Group did not receive penalties related to non-compliance with laws and regulations in the social and economic field.

-During the years ended December 31, 2018, 2019 and 2020 there were no ongoing or completed legal actions for anti-competitive behaviors or violations of antitrust laws.
+During the years ended December 31, 2019, 2020 and 2021 there were no ongoing or completed legal actions for anti-competitive behaviors or violations of antitrust laws, except for what is described below.